kubranarci/kubranarci/README.md

-# Welcome to My GitHub Profile! 👋
+# Welcome to My GitHub Profile!

-I'm **Kübra Narcı**, a Bioinformatician at the **GHGA Workflows Team/DKFZ**, specializing in developing [Nextflow](https://www.nextflow.io/) pipelines.
+I'm **Kübra Narcı**, a Bioinformatician at the **GHGA Workflows Team based in DKFZ (German Cancer Research Institute)**, specializing in worklfow development mostly using [Nextflow](https://www.nextflow.io/).
 With a strong passion for creating reproducible and FAIR-compliant workflows, I contribute to advancing bioinformatics standards and tools.

 I’m also proud to be a **Nextflow Ambassador**, actively supporting and promoting the Nextflow community by sharing knowledge and best practices in workflow development.